Peer-Academic Mentor Program

 - Discuss what motivates you to apply for the position

-- Discuss how you can help first year students grow as writers and communicators
+- Discuss how you can help students grow as writers and communicators

 - Provide details and examples that elaborate on relevant experiences